gjbonner/OO-Practice/README.md

-# DO YOU EVEN LIFT!?
+# LOOKIN' FOR ADVENTURE - HEAD OUT ON THE HIGHWAY

-Word has just come from the higher-ups, and you're in charge of building out a domain that keeps track of weightlifters and the gyms they lift at.
-Yes gyms.
-Everyone knows you need a weekday gym and a weekend gym.
-And one for when you're traveling, and one that you go to just to show off.
-Oh, and that one with a really great steam room.
-Gotta love the steam room.
+Word has just come from the higher-ups, and you're in charge of building out a domain that keeps track of cars, their owners, and the mechanics that service them.
+Each car has its own classification, like "antique", "exotic", or "clunker", and each mechanic has a specialization (these are the same as car classifications).
+You don't want to take your sweet souped up '94 Camaro to some jerk that specializes in beamers right?

+The basics have been built out for you, but you'll need to figure out the relationships and create most of the methods.
+Hook it up!

 ## Deliverables

 Here's what we need to be able to do.

-**Lifter**
+**CarOwner**

-  - Get a list of all lifters
+  - Get a list of all owners

-  - Get a list of all the memberships that a specific lifter has
+  - Get a list of all the cars that a specific owner has

-  - Get a list of all the gyms that a specific lifter has memberships to
+  - Get a list of all the mechanics that a specific owner goes to

-  - Get the average lift total of all lifters
+  - Get the average amount of cars owned for all owners

+**Car**

-  - Get the total cost of a specific lifter's gym memberships
+  - Get a list of all cars

-  - Given a gym and a membership cost, sign a specific lifter up for a new gym

-**Membership**

-  - Get a list of all memberships
+  - Get a list of all car classifications

-**Gym**
+  - Get a list of mechanics that have an expertise that matches the car classification

+**Mechanic**

-  - Get a list of all gyms
+  - Get a list of all mechanics

-  - Get a list of all memberships at a specific gym
+  - Get a list of all cars that a mechanic services

-  - Get a list of all the lifters that have a membership to a specific gym
+  - Get a list of all the car owners that go to a specific mechanic

-  - Get a list of the names of all lifters that have a membership to that gym
+  - Get a list of the names of all car owners go to a specific mechanic

-  - Get the combined lift_total of every lifter has a membership to that gym